tomat/react-reflorp/README.md

 The actual data and metadata is enclosed inside the `EntityState` and `EntityListState` abstractions, which are described further down.

-## Loading and displaying: full example
+## Example: Loading and displaying

 ```javascript
 // Board.js